Leonid Sobinov

+Leonid Vitalyevich Sobinov (Леони́д Вита́льевич Со́бинов, – 14 October 1934) was a Russian operatic tenor.
+In 1923, he was made a People's Artist of the RSFSR—an honor granted to Soviet Union artists for their outstanding achievements in the arts.

 Biography

 Leonid Sobinov was born in Yaroslavl, into the family of the lower middle-class trade officer Vitaly Vasilyevich Sobinov.
-The period of his childhood was apparently happy and calm.
-Sobinov's mother, who died early, was a keen singer, and due to her inspiration, he began singing himself.
+Sobinov's mother, who died early, was a keen singer, and, inspired by her, he began singing himself.
 In 1881, at the age of nine, he entered a boys' school, graduating in 1890 with a silver medal.
-As a schoolboy, he had played the guitar as well as joining a local choir.
+As a schoolboy, he played the guitar and participated in a local choir.

-Sobinov enrolled in a university course in Moscow.
-This led to a degree in law, which he received in 1894.
+Sobinov attended a university in Moscow, receiving a degree in law in 1894.
 After university, Sobinov performed military service and then began to practice law.
 He also studied singing in Moscow with professors Alexander Dodonov and Alexandra Santagano Gorchakova, who, in 1897, suggested that he attend an audition at the city's Bolshoi Theatre.
-He did well at the audition, obtaining a Bolshoi contract for an initial period of two years.
-This contract would lay the foundation for a subsequent singing career of extraordinary success.
+This audition secured him a two year Bolshoi contract and ultimately laid the foundation for his singing career.

-Sobinov would go on to appear in Moscow and Saint Petersburg in operas such as Ruslan and Ludmila, Faust, Manon, Prince Igor, Eugene Onegin, Halka, Rigoletto, Lohengrin, Tannhäuser (as Walter von der Vogelweide) and Mikhail Ivanov's Zabava Putyatishna (as Solovey Budimirovich).
+Sobinov debuted at the Bolshoi as the lead in Rubinstein's The Demon, and would go on to appear in Moscow and Saint Petersburg in operas such as Ruslan and Ludmila, Faust, Manon, Prince Igor, Eugene Onegin, Halka, Rigoletto, Lohengrin, Tannhäuser (as Walter von der Vogelweide) and Mikhail Ivanov's Zabava Putyatishna (as Solovey Budimirovich).

-Sobinov was impressed by the up-and-coming operatic bass Feodor Chaliapin, who was one year younger than he was, and they appeared together on stage in 1899.
+Sobinov appeared onstage with up-and-coming operatic bass Feodor Chaliapin in 1899.
 In that same year, he added the parts of Andrei (Mazeppa), Gérald (Lakmé) and Alfredo Germont (La traviata) to his repertoire.
 After going through the score of Carmen, he declined to take on the role of Don José, insisting that its dramatic nature would be too taxing for his voice.

 The reigning lyric tenor at the Bolshoi during the 1890s and early 1900s was Nikolay Figner.
 Figner was a close friend of Russia's leading composer, Pyotr Ilyich Tchaikovsky; but Sobinov proved to be the older tenor's equal or superior in every way, surpassing him even as Lensky in Tchaikovsky's Eugene Onegin.

 In order to enlarge his operatic repertoire (having already added to it the tenor leads in Martha, Werther, Mignon and Roméo et Juliette), Sobinov decided to travel to Italy, so that he could experience Italian opera directly.

 In 1904-06 (and again in 1911) he appeared at Italy's premier opera house, La Scala, Milan.
-His performances were acclaimed not only in Russia but also in other European countries, owing to the beauty of his voice and the polish of his singing style.
+His first Italian opera was Rigoletto.
 As well as the Bolshoi and La Scala, he sang at the Mariinsky Theatre, Saint Petersburg; Palais Garnier, Paris; Royal Opera House, Covent Garden, London; Opéra de Monte-Carlo, Monte Carlo; and Teatro Real, Madrid.